 I was in Argentina for the SQLSaturday event earlier this year and made friends with Javier Villegas a 20 year veteran in the DBA world.
 His session that day touched on extended events and while it is a bit of an advanced topic, I thought we could sit down and discuss it.
 I also include a few sounds I recorded from my trip.

-Transcription: Extended Events
+2008 GUI for Extended Events

 Carlos Chacon: Hello there, compañeros, and welcome to episode two of the “SQL Data Partners” podcast.
 I am Carlos Chacon and I want to welcome you to the show.
 We’re going to hit some highlights on Extended Events.
 Now, today’s show has been a long time in the making.
 Some of you may know that I spent some time in Argentina as a missionary in the late ’90s for my church.